-As I prepare for Thanksgiving this year, I can’t help but think of the beautiful Simon and Garfunkel song “Scarborough Fair.”
-I grow parsley, sage, rosemary, and thyme in my Northern Virginia garden and today, the day before Thanksgiving, I can walk outside and harvest these herbs for my holiday meal.
+As I prepare for Thanksgiving this year, I can’t help but think of the Simon and Garfunkel song “Scarborough Fair.”
+I grow parsley, sage, rosemary, and thyme in my zone 7, Virginia garden.
+The day before Thanksgiving, I can walk outside and harvest these herbs for my holiday meal.
 These are very easy to grow here and blend well into the typical suburban landscape.
 All of these with the exception of parsley are perennial shrubs that will remain in the garden year round.

 Parsley

-In Northern Virginia, parsley can stay green above ground all winter long (I took this photo in January 2016).
-I always use parsley fresh; it does not dry well.
-Parsley is a biennial plant that will grow the first year from seed and bloom and set seed the following year.
-To create the illusion of having parsley in the garden every year all you have to do is scatter seeds every year.
-I started growing parsley years ago and now I have a string of plants just beneath the deck, in a place that gets morning sun and afternoon shade.
+Here in Virginia, parsley can stay green above ground all winter long, especially if it is a mild winter (I took this photo in January).
+I always use fresh parsley as it does not dry well.
+Parsley is a biennial plant, which means it has a 2-year life cycle.
+The first year you will see foliage.
+The second year it will come back and although you will still see foliage, you will also see flowers and seedheads.
+You can purchase parsley plants from the local nursery in the spring or you can grow it from seed.
+It is more economical to have a parsley bed in the garden where you scatter seeds every year.
 Parsley likes organic matter, moisture, and morning sun or dappled sun.
 To harvest the leaves, cut outer, older leaves at the base with scissors (don’t pull), leaving the core or inner, younger leaves.

 Sage

-Sage is actually a small drought resistant shrub that remains above ground all year long in my garden.
+Sage is a small drought resistant shrub that remains above ground all year long in my garden.
 In the summer, it blooms small, purple flowers that attract beneficial pollinators.
 I use both the leaves as well as the flower spikes for flower arrangements.
 Leaves can be solid green, variegated with cream or yellow, gray, gray/green, blue/gray, purple, or tricolor (pink, green, and white leaves).
 No matter what the color, all the leaves are edible.
 You can pick leaves when you need them without altering the shape or you can take a branch from the back and strip and dry the leaves for the kitchen, including making tea.
 Sage plants prefer full sun and well-drained soil on the dryer side.
+For best flavor, grow Salvia officinalis.
+This is not a plant you would grow from seed, it is better to purchase a small plant in the spring and plant it in the garden.

 Rosemary

+Rosemary can be used fresh or dried, it dries well.
 I use dried rosemary in the stuffing and biscuits but I cut fresh branches for the turkey platter.
 I either put slices of turkey directly on the branches or place the branches on the side as a decoration.
+Recently I have seen a lot of holiday cocktails with small rosemary branches on Instagram — I am sure you will find more ideas on social media.

 Thyme

 Thyme can be grown as a groundcover, small shrub, edging, or topiary or used in a rock garden.
-Thyme is a drought-tolerant, low-maintenance, full sun, woody shrub that prefers well-drained soil.
-In my garden, my English thyme serves as a groundcover to prevent erosion on a slope and it has spread to cover the soil, thus preventing any weeds.
+It is a drought-tolerant, low-maintenance, full sun, woody shrub that prefers well-drained soil.
+In my garden, my English thyme serves as a groundcover to prevent erosion on a slope.
+It has spread to cover the soil, thus preventing any weeds.
 It remains above ground in the winter and blooms in the spring/summer, attracting bees.
+Again, this is not something you want to start from seed.
+Purchase a small plant in the spring and plant in your garden bed or take a cutting or division from your neighbor’s plant.

 Growing herbs is very easy.
-To be able to harvest fresh herbs for next Thanksgiving, consider buying these plants in the spring at your local nursery.
+To be able to harvest your own herbs for next Thanksgiving, consider buying these plants in the spring at your local nursery.

 Are you going to Scarborough Fair?